y2019xcj/focalloss-for-lightgbm-xgboost/README.md

-# focal loss and label smoothing in lightgbm(xgboost)
+# focal loss and label smoothing in lightgbm(xgboost) for multi-class
 This loss function contains focal loss[1] and label smoothing[2],now only support lightgbm for multi-class(classes > 3,it will support xgboost and binary class problem later)

 ### label smoothing